MikhailMosolov/Tinder-Automation/README.md

 Your tinder auth-token can easily be picked through inspecting profile XHR headers, whilst your id could be found in preview section.

-So far <liker> script works only to match everyone.
+So far liker.py works only to match everyone.